How to buy a house with a 600 credit score

 Your debt-to-income ratio (DTI) is your monthly debt obligations as a percentage of your gross monthly income.

-Example: If you make $3,000 a month before taxes and have $500 worth of monthly debt repayments, your DTI is 17%.
-Debts that count toward your DTI include things like minimum credit card payments, auto loans, student loans, and so on.
+Example: If you make $5,000 a month before taxes and have $750 worth of monthly debt repayments, your DTI is 15%.
+This is calculated by dividing your total monthly debt payments ($750) by your gross monthly income ($5,000), resulting in 0.15, or 15%.
+Debts that count toward your DTI include minimum credit card payments, auto loans, student loans, and other recurring obligations.

 If you meet these other criteria, you should be able to accomplish the dream of homeownership and buy a house with a 600 credit score.
 You just have to choose the right mortgage loan program.